NuhaMusa/PixelMend/README.md

 ## Training

-See `training.ipynb` (or the Kaggle notebook this repo was exported from) for the full training pipeline.
-Key details:

 - Dataset: KLA-provided paired GT/NoisyLR images (3200 pairs, 90/10 train/val split)
 - On-the-fly synthetic degradation augmentation (speckle + Gaussian + downsample, randomized order and severity) alongside the fixed on-disk degraded pairs